Migraine and headache apps

 Do (✔)

-• Use the headache and migraine app under the supervision of a health professional.
+• Use the headache or migraine app under the supervision of a health professional.
 They can help you assess if the app is suitable for you.

 • Use an app to keep track of your symptoms as part of your management plan.

-• Use graphs and reporting for a discussion with your healthcare provider.
+• Use the graphs and reporting functions in discussions with your healthcare provider.

 • Know when to seek help.